SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you decide to have a cookout, there are fire rings on the beach.
 Dogs are allowed on the beach as long as they are on a leash.
 If you are there in the fall, you might see the beautiful Monarch butterflies as they migrate south.

-The waves here are quite dangerous, and you won't want to go swimming, especially since there aren't any lifeguards.
+The waves here are quite dangerous, so you won't want to go swimming, especially since there aren't any lifeguards.

-Everyone has heard of California having massive earthquakes, and if you want to see what happens afterward, this is the perfect stop for you.
-The area is divided by the San Andreas fault, and in certain areas, you get views of the faults and beaks caused by earthquakes.
+Everyone has heard of California having massive earthquakes.
+If you want to see their effects, this is the perfect stop for you.
+The area sits on the San Andreas fault, and in certain areas, you get views of the faults and breaks caused by earthquakes.

 The most popular is the picturesque Bolinas Ridge Trail, which is a 10.5-mile loop trail that starts and ends in Samuel Taylor Park.